MrStarbird/LotW-Randomizer/README.md

 There are 64 chests in the game, one per scene.
 Currently, they are all in the same spot, but it is possible to move them to a different spot within the scene.
 I would probably limit to some certain spots since we don't want them stuck in a wall or anything like that.

-4. Randomize character item usage (still looking into)

-I believe I have seen data on this but until I test it I am unsure, but if possible, I would love to be able to change what character can use what item.
-Imagine Xemn using the Wings or Pochi using the DragonSlayer.
-Would make things different, but certain item sets would have to be the or close.
-For instance, the Wings would have to be on a character that can use a Key Stick and either Crossbow or Mattock just to be able to get through Meyna's Level.
-Consumables (Elixir, Crystal, etc) would still be used by all.

-5. Give option for MSX2 Layout
+4. Give option for MSX2 Layout

 The MSX2 version of the game offers quite a few differences from the NES version in terms of layout.
 If you have ever played either, you will notice that Lyll's level is VERY much different between versions.

-6. Eliminate shortcuts
+5. Eliminate shortcuts

 I could possibly give an option for a player to give themselves a challenge by cutting off certain shortcuts (like in Lyll's level which is possible to skip most of it just by using the Pause-jump glitch).
 May or may not try this.

-7. Randomize Dungeon layouts
+6. Randomize Dungeon layouts

 This would be the ultimate goal of the randomizer.
 Currently, it is beyond my knowledge on how to make the layout random without making an absolute mess, but this still would be the best thing I could hope for in the randomizer.

-8. Randomize Dragonslayer Location
+7. Randomize Dragonslayer Location

 This would be an option, but would make the game very easy as you could finish the game as soon as you find it without having to do all the crowns (unless the Dragonslayer was still in its original spot).

-9. Randomize Portrait teleports
+8. Randomize Portrait teleports

 I am not sure if this is possible at all, but it would be interesting if the program could make the portrait warps take you somewhere else.
 It would give quite a bit of a challenge, especially for those familiar with the game already.

+9. Randomize enemy stats

+Each enemy in a screen has its own Sprite, Health, Speed, Damage, and Behavior.
+Randomizing each of these numbers for 64 scenes would be quite an undertaking, but it can be done.
+Possibly will be done within the next release or two.

 Known Bugs:

 There is a SLIGHT possibility that the seed generator could be different between users using the same seed number.
 I believe this has to do with users working on different versions of the .NET Framework, but for now it is possible.

-Using the Randomize Enemy option can sometimes lead to glitched enemies and items.
-This can be fixed by going to the Home and coming back out.
-The fix is being worked on.

 THANKS: